PinkDiamond1/docs-24/docs/quickstart.md

 kurtosis run main.star
 ```

-The output will look similar to the dry run, but the `add_service` command now returns output:
+The output will look similar to the dry run, but the `add_service` instruction now returns information about the service it started:

 ```
 INFO[2022-11-30T15:48:59-03:00] Creating a new enclave for Starlark to run inside...